JOJ0/discodos/sphinx/source/MANUAL.md

 FIXME TOC

-This document contains in-detail explanations about everything you can do with DiscoDOS.
-If you'd like to see how to do typical day to day tasks, jump to the [Common Tasks](QUICKSTART.md#common-tasks) section on the README page, and come back here later.
+This document contains in-detail explanations about a lot but not all you can do with DiscoDOS.

 ## General things about command line tools